Bhavikom/Android-Java-Interview-Quesions-Answer/README.md

    Output :-
    Inside an anonymous class.
    In the above example, we have created an anonymous class that implements the Polygon interface.

+**39. Advantages of Anonymous Classes ?**

+   In anonymous classes, objects are created whenever they are required.
+That is, objects are created to perform some specific tasks.
+For example, Object = new Example() {
+      public void display() {
+          System.out.println("Anonymous class overrides the method display().");
+      }
+   };
+   Here, an object of the anonymous class is created dynamically when we need to override the display() method.
+   Anonymous classes also help us to make our code concise.

+**40.